mobify/workshops--building-a-plugin/README.md

     }
     ```

-1. Finally, we want to fill in the bodies of the functions we'd defined as event handlers.
+1. Additionally, we want to fill in the bodies of the functions we'd defined as event handlers.
 Let's add that now.

     ```js
     _restrictNumeric: function(e) {